About Immigration Health

 Immigration Health is located in Sydney, Australia.

-Panel Physicians may contact Global Health by the web enquiry form, email, fax, telephone or post.
+Panel Physicians may contact Immigration Health by the web enquiry form, email, fax, telephone or post.
 We prefer that you use the web enquiry form or email wherever possible.

 See: Contact Us

 Note: Applicant queries regarding specific cases should be directed to the Department's relevant case officer or processing centre.

-If Global Health is not immediately available to answer your query we will usually get back to you within three working days.
+If Immigration Health is not immediately available to answer your query we will usually get back to you within three working days.

-If you have an emergency and Global Health is not available you can contact your local departmental office outside of Australia (Embassy/Consulate/High Commission) for help.
+If you have an emergency and Immigration Health is not available you can contact your local departmental office outside of Australia (Embassy/Consulate/High Commission) for help.
 The local office will assist in contacting an Australian immigration Medical Officer for advice in emergency situations.

 See: Immigration Offices Outside Australia